 Trying to add more outlets with power strips risks overloading the circuit.
 This may only trip a breaker, but it could also lead to an electrical fire.
 Daisy-chained extension cords create tripping hazards around your home, with risks of electrical shock if one has damaged insulation.
 If your house has either of these, plan to have your electrical system updated with more outlets and possibly new circuits.

-People around Waynesburg have turned to Beck Electric Company for electrical installation and repair since 2007.
+People around Waynesburg have turned to Beck Electric, Generators & Plumbing for electrical installation and repair since 2007.
 Our award-winning team provides electrical system installation and repair, installation and repair of generators, EV charging stations, and smart home setup.
 Call to schedule your service with our expert electricians today.